hsyen1/feature-repo/README.txt

 5. To add a new feature, insert a row into the FEATURE table.

     for e.g., INSERT INTO FEATURE (id, feature_code, feature_name) VALUES (4, 'DOWNLOAD_TXN_HISTORY', 'Download Transaction History');

+6. A sample postman script can be found in the project folder (scripts.postman_collection.json)